VladimirK2/kzm-tools/tafcj-doc.md

 - 27 @SM number is not numeric
 - 28 @SM number requires @VM number to be set explicitly
 - 29 Subvalue for LOCAL.REF is set up in @VM place
-- 30 Error parsing update command
+- 30 Error parsing "update" command
 - 31 VERSION or commit mode expected
 - 32 VERSION expected
 - 33 Commit mode expected